KFXD-TV: History

 On August 11, with KIDO-TV on air and after less than two months of trying, Hurt gave up, possibly because he did not want to lose money and was used to the financial success of KFXD radio.
-On August 11, the station ceased broadcasting and filed for authority to go silent, though the underlying construction permit remained in force.
+That day, the station surrendered its STA and filed for authority to go silent, though the underlying construction permit remained in force.
 The final program was the 1935 movie Confidential.
-In an interview with Broadcasting magazine, Hurt explained that the limited manpower available to him meant that the 500-watt temporary facility that KFXD-TV had utilized had to be dismantled to allow for construction of the station's eventual full technical setup.
+In an interview with Broadcasting magazine, Hurt explained that the limited manpower available to the 500-watt temporary facility made it impossible to run the station under an STA and build out the construction permit at the same time.
 The design of the station's antenna caused Nampa, 15 mi further from the transmitter than Boise, to receive a better signal.
-To Television Digest, Hurt explained that the station only lost $200 a day because it only operated for two hours daily.
+Hurt told Television Digest that the station only lost $200 a day because it only operated for two hours daily.
 The equipment was quickly dismantled and sold; the 500-watt transmitter was used to start up KFXJ-TV in Grand Junction, Colorado.

 In late 1953, Hurt filed to sell the KFXD-TV construction permit to Idaho Broadcasting and Television Company, owners of radio station KGEM which had obtained the construction permit to build KTVI on channel 9 and would surrender it to take the KFXD-TV permit.
 This company had helped KFXD-TV get on air in the first place by providing the interim equipment it used.
-This was authorized by the FCC in late January 1954.
-The KTVI call letters followed Idaho Broadcasting and Television Company to channel 6, though the company hesitated to build, concerned that Boise may not be able to support three stations: KIDO-TV, KBOI, and KTVI.
+This was authorized by the FCC in late January 1954, Idaho Broadcasting and Television moved the KTVI call letters to channel 6.
+By this time, however, KBOI-TV had begun operations on channel 2 as a CBS affiliate.
+Idaho Broadcasting and Television doubted whether Boise was large enough to support three television stations, and was reluctant to start construction on the new channel 6.
 It ultimately surrendered the permit, claiming that "the economic situation does not warrant further construction".

 In closing down, KFXD-TV was just the second television station in the entire United States, and the first on VHF, to cease operating.
 It had been preceded by UHF station WROV-TV in Roanoke, Virginia.
 The channel 6 frequency would later be occupied by KCIX-TV from 1958 to 1960; it too was unable to obtain an affiliation.
-Finally, channel 6 was occupied by KIVI-TV, which obtained the market's ABC affiliation and continues to broadcast to this day.
+Finally, in 1972, channel 6 was occupied by KITC, now, KIVI-TV, which obtained the market's ABC affiliation and continues to broadcast to this day.